andyrobinson/pi-nav/README.md

 ## Fields in use

 I'm interested in the following fields (condensed from table by George Theotokis in first reference above).
-The python library typically return "nan" (Not a number) when values are not present.
+The python library typically returns "nan" (Not a number) when values are not present.
 Note these properties are available from the <b>gps.fix</b> object.

 <table>
 	<thead>